m4r1k/k8s_5g_lab/README.md

 ## 4 - Lab High-Level
 ![](https://raw.githubusercontent.com/m4r1k/k8s_5g_lab/main/media/lab_drawing.png)

 The lab is quite linear.
-Fundamentally there are three PowerEdge Server and a Brocade Fabric:
+Fundamentally there are three PowerEdge Server and a Brocade Fabric made of two ICX Switch:

-* A single Brocade ICX 6610 as Network Fabric for 1/10/40Gbps connections
+* A management Brocade ICX 6610 mainly for 1Gbps
+	* 1Gbps on copper for all PXE/Baremetal interfaces
-	* 1Gbps on copper
+    * Still 1Gbps on copper for the local home connection
+	* 10Gbps on DAC for the ESXi node
+	* The ICX 6610 runs the latest FastIron 08.0.30u using the routing firmware
+* A core Brocade ICX 7750 mainly for 10Gbps and 40Gbps
-	* 10 and 40Gbps on DAC
+    * 10Gbps on DAC for all the physical interfaces (X520s, XXV710s, E810, CX5s etc)
+    * The ICX 7750 run the latest FastIron 08.0.95ca using the routing firmware
-	* The ICX will also act as a BGP router for MetalLB
+    * The 7750 also acts as a BGP router for MetalLB
 * For the server hardware, three PowerEdge server G13 from Dell-EMC
 	* The ESXi node is an R630 with 2x Xeon E5-2673 v4 (40 cores/80 threads) and 256GB of memory
 	* The physical OCP Worker node is also an R630 with 2x Xeon E5-2678 v3 (24 cores/48 threads) and 64GB of memory